 I'm testing the trunk version (rev 2835) which already include the great job described in http://www.redmine.org/projects/redmine/repository/revisions/2789.

-#5 Updated by Erica Gallindo almost 10 years ago
+#5 Updated by Erica Gallindo over 10 years ago

 When I first suggest this, I wasn't aware how to use categories for this purpose.
 Now, I know it's possible to control the assigned_to field using categories.
 When a category is created it is possible to configure a redmine user for that.
 Thus, simply chosing a category for an issue when its is created will automatically fill the issue "assigned_to" field with category configured user.

-#6 Updated by Enderson Maia almost 10 years ago
+#6 Updated by Enderson Maia over 10 years ago

 I suggest that the CC: field could be used as a assigned_to: , and CC: just for watchers.